newwayland/baseline-economy/notes/issues.md

     of planned demand, or the shortfall from the planned demand.
 Is it availability, affordability or both?

+15. The end of month distribution process for firms is underspecified.
+    At what point is the household 'current liquidity' for distribution calculated?
+Before wages, after wages, constantly after each firm has distributed (which would require random selection of firms)?

+16. Is the order of the households randomly determined twice at the month start, once for the month start procedure and once for the day procedure, or is random order determined once and then used in both procedures?

+17. The month start and month end processes run all firms before all households, whereas the day process runs all Households before Firms.
+This means households can only ever purchase from prior production, not current production and firms always end days and months with some unsold stock.

 ## Workaround assumptions for issues

-1. Use equation 11
+1. Use equation 11.
+The issue is handled by the daily algorithm in any case which includes an affordability check.

-2. The average price and planned monthly consumption is calculated as a floating point value, then integer divided by the month length to give an round number of items to buy a day.
+2. The average price and planned monthly consumption is calculated as a floating point value, then integer divided by the month length to give a rounded down number of items to buy a day.
 This is to maintain consistency with the algorithm described in the original paper.

 3. If the blackmark process picks a firm that has already been swapped